grpc/proposal/A75-xds-aggregate-cluster-behavior-fixes.md

 in the aggregate cluster vs. the underlying clusters and then expect the LB policy in the aggregate cluster to be used.
-In order to provide a migration story for any such cases, we will support a temporary mechanism to tell gRPC to use the LB policy in the aggregate cluster.
+In order to provide a migration story for any such cases, we will support a temporary mechanism to tell gRPC to have the underlying clusters use the LB policy configured in the aggregate cluster.
 This will be enabled by setting the `GRPC_XDS_AGGREGATE_CLUSTER_BACKWARD_COMPAT` environment variable to `true`.
 This mechanism will be supported for a couple of gRPC releases but will be removed in the long run.